syncfusion-content/blazor-docs/blazor/dialog/positioning.md

 # Positioning in Blazor Dialog Component

-The Dialog can be positioned using the `DialogPositionData` property by providing the X and Y coordinates.
+The [Blazor Modal Dialog Component](https://www.syncfusion.com/blazor-components/blazor-modal-dialog) can be positioned using the `DialogPositionData` property by providing the X and Y coordinates.
 It can be positioned inside the target of the `container` or `<body>` of the element based on the given X and Y values.

 For X is: left, center, right (or) any offset value For Y is: top, center, bottom (or) any offset value